IBM/python-appid-auth/README.md

    * Set `APPID_OAUTH_SERVER_URL` environment variable to the value of the `oAuthServerUrl` key
    * Set `APPID_REDIRECT_URI` environment variable to "http://0.0.0.0:5000/afterauth"
    * Set `SESSION_SECRET_KEY` environment variable to "some random string"
+   * Set `IBM_CLOUD_APIKEY` environment variable to the value of your IBM Cloud API key

 3. Install package dependencies:
    ```